AncientPages.com - On September 20, 1066, the Battle of Fulford, near York, Yorkshire (then capital of Northumbria) was fought.

-Saxon troops of Mercia and Northumbria were commanded by brothers Earl Edwin and Earl Morcar and they met a Norse army under command of King Harald Hardrada, accompanied by Earl Tostig, brother of King Harold Godwinson of England.
+Saxon troops of Mercia and Northumbria commanded by brothers Earl Edwin and Earl Morcar, met a Norse army under command of King Harald Hardrada, with the aid of Earl Tostig, brother of King Harold Godwinson of England.

-The political situation in the country was still unstable despite that Earl of Wessex – Harold ascended the throne after the death of King Edward the Confessor of England
+Harold, Earl of Wessex, took the throne after the death of King Edward the Confessor of England but the situation in the country was still unstable.

-There were two other nobles who claimed the crown; Harald Hardrada, King of Norway, and William, Duke of Normandy.
+Two other nobles claimed the crown; Harald Hardrada, King of Norway, and William, Duke of Normandy.

-William gathered a fleet and was ready to sail across the Channel to the south coast of England, Harald gathered an invasion force in the north.
+While William gathered a fleet and waited impatiently for favourable winds to sail across the Channel to the south coast of England, Harald gathered an invasion force in the north.

 His fleet of longships left Norway and crossed the North Sea and reached the mouth of the Tyne where his forces joint Tostig, so the invasion force numbered more than 10,000 men at arms.

-The English attacked the Norwegian army and while they advanced, Harald’s left wing swept around in an abrupt pincer movement, trapping the English against the ditch.
+The English attacked the Norwegian line and pushed them back in disarray but as the English advanced, Harald's left wing swept around in an abrupt pincer movement, trapping the English against the ditch.

-The Norse had only 5 days to enjoy their victory at Fulford.
+The Norse had but 5 days to enjoy their victory at Fulford.

-On 25 September, King Harold, the last Anglo-Saxon king of England, surprised Harald Hardrada of Norway at Stamford Bridge and defeated the Norsemen.
-Hardrada and Tostig were killed.
+On 25 September, King Harold, the last Anglo-Saxon king of England, surprised Harald Hardrada of Norway at Stamford Bridge, and defeaedt the Norsemen.

-The consequences of the Fulford Battle had great proportions.
-Eventually, it led to the success of the Norman invasion that followed later.
+However, the repercussions of Fulford Battle were enormous and finally led to the success of the Norman invasion that followed…